Faiz-Raja/E-commerce-Data-Analysis-with-Python/README.md

 # E-commerce-Data-Analysis-and-Insights-with-Python
-This project analyzes retail sales data from a sample superstore to uncover business insights using Python-based visualization and data processing.
+This project analyzes retail sales data from a superstore to uncover business insights using Python-based visualization and data processing.
 The notebook focuses on identifying key trends in sales and profit performance across various dimensions such as time, category, and customer segment.

 ## Overview: